 We filed a patent infringement lawsuit against Microsoft Corporation on February 15, 2007.
 The lawsuit involves three patents and 18 claims.
 The patent infringement claims extend to eight Microsoft products including Windows Vista, Windows XP, Server 2003, Server 2008 and Officer Communicator, among others.
 On March 31, 2008, Microsoft filed a Motion to Dismiss our patent infringement case against it.
 On June 3, 2008, the court held that VirnetX has constitutional standing to file its complaint and on that basis denied Microsoft's motion to dismiss.
 Also pursuant to the June 2008 court decision, SAIC joined us in our lawsuit as a plaintiff.
-A "Markman" hearing is scheduled for February 17, 2009 at which time the Court will make certain determinations regarding the scope of our patent claims.
+On November 19, 2008, the court granted our motion to amend our infringement contentions, permitting us to provide increased specificity and citations to Microsoft's proprietary documents and source code to support our infringement case against Microsoft's accused products, including, among other things, Windows XP, Vista, Server 2003, Server 2008, Live Communication Server, Office Communicator.
+Microsoft was ordered to provide further information regarding its non-infringement contentions and invalidity contentions in light of the amended infringement contentions.
+A "Markman" hearing is scheduled for February 17, 2009.
+After the hearing, the Court will make certain determinations regarding the scope of our patent claims.
 The trial is scheduled to begin on October 12, 2009.